 Having a female puppy spayed is a common procedure, but it’s not a decision you should take without knowing all the facts.
 There are lots of benefits to having your puppy spayed, yet it can also have immediate effects on her behaviour and, in particular, her nutritional requirements.

 What is spaying?

-Spaying is a term used for when a female puppy gets sterilized.
-Some people also use the term "neutered', although that's more commonly used for male puppies.
+Spaying is a term used for when a female puppy gets sterilised.
+Some people also use the term ‘neutered’, although that’s more commonly used for male puppies.

 What happens when I get my puppy spayed?

 When your puppy is spayed, she undergoes a medical operation conducted by a vet.
 The vet removes the puppy’s ovaries.
 Depending on the veterinarian's recommendations and assessment, removal of the fallopian tube and uterus may take place.
 Spaying renders a female dog unable to reproduce and eliminates her heat cycle.

 When’s the best time to get my puppy spayed?

 If you decide to spay your puppy, it should be before puberty at around six to nine months.
 Large and giant breeds mature later than smaller dogs, so the best time for them to be spayed is when they are a little older.
 Your vet will be able to advise you on the best time to get your puppy spayed.